Solant/QExpression/README.md

 ## Usage
 ### Operators
-You can define your own operators or change existing ones in OperatorList constructor in `qexpression.cpp` file.
+You can define your own operators and functions, or change existing ones in `OperatorList` constructor in `qexpression.cpp` file.
+Examples included.